kishorekumarrasalay-02/QA_Automation_Resume/README.md

 <div align="center">

-**⭐ If you find this project useful, please consider giving it a star! ⭐**
+**⭐ If you find this repository useful, please consider giving it a star! ⭐**

 </div>